The Concept and History of Koedo Kurari

 Concept

-Koedo Kurari is a facility created by renovating the former Kagamiyama Sake Brewery buildings while preserving their original charm.
+Koedo Kurari is a facility created by renovating former Kagamiyama Sake Brewery buildings while preserving their original character.
+It opened in October 2010 as a place where visitors can enjoy Kawagoe’s local products and experience interaction between residents and tourists.

-The name “Koedo Kurari” was selected through a public contest.
-It embodies the meaning of “Koedo” (Little Edo), which preserves the Edo-period atmosphere of Kawagoe; “Kura” (Warehouse), representing the town’s traditional storehouse architecture; and “Ri” (Village), signifying a spiritual home where people can casually stop by and relax.
+The name “Koedo Kurari” combines “Koedo” (Little Edo), referring to Kawagoe’s historic atmosphere, “Kura” (warehouse), representing traditional storehouse architecture, and “Ri,” meaning a place where people can stop by and relax.

 Koedo Kurari Symbol Mark